New Student Orientation

 All new students must attend the orientation program before they commence their course at Australian Professional Skills Institute.
-An invitation will be sent to the student or the student’s agent one week before course commencement date to confirm the date and venue of orientation.
+An invitation will be sent to the student or the student’s agent at least one week before course commencement date to confirm the date and venue of orientation.

 At orientation program, you will be provided with information on your timetable, student handbook, attendance and course progress policies, student support services to assist you in the transition to life and study in your new environment in Australia.
 You will also be provided with information on legal services, emergency and health services, facilities and resources, and complaints and appeals processes.

-- Transperth concession Smartrider application form
+- Transperth concession Smartrider card

 - Overseas Student Health Cover for International students on student visas.